lilisgroup/PaleoDA_docs/README.md

-Please see the Web-based [documentation](https://lilisgroup.github.io/PaleoDA_docs/) describing the online paleoclimate data assimilation
+Please see the Web-based [documentation](https://lilisgroup.github.io/PaleoDA_docs/) for more details about the online paleoclimate data assimilation.